-Today is my friend and fellow beer writer Lew Bryson’s 56th birthday.
-You used to be able read his writings at his website, lewbryson.com, Seen Through a Glass, and his Session Beer Project, but there’s less there now since he became the managing editor of Whiskey Advocate and isn’t writing about beer, although he’s still keeping up with his political Why the PLCB Should Be Abolished.
+Today is my friend and fellow beer writer Lew Bryson’s 57th birthday.
+You used to be able read his writings at his website, lewbryson.com, Seen Through a Glass, and his Session Beer Project, and for awhile there was less there because he became the managing editor of Whiskey Advocate and wasn’t writing about beer, although he’s still kept up with his political Why the PLCB Should Be Abolished.
 His latest book is also about Tasting Whiskey.
+But he’s back, baby, and is once again also writing about beer at his websites and other places.
 Lew is my favorite big galoot and the brother I never had.
 Join me is raising a glass of beer or whiskey and wishing Lew a very happy birthday.

 Jeff O’Neil, a mild-mannered brewer was underneath wearing the Bulletin supporter costume that turns him into a superhero, coming into Deep Ellum in Boson for an event during the Craft Brewers Conference a few years ago.